-Name Office, Principal Occupation and Related Experience Gordon Allan Co-Founder & Co-Chairman : Mr. Allan has been involved in real estate and fund management services for over 35 years.
+Director, Co-Founder & Co-Chairman.
+Mr. Allan has been involved in real estate lending and fund management services for over 45 years.
 Mr. Allan has been a director of the Manager since its inception.
 Prior to founding the Manager, Mr. Allan worked as a commercial real estate banker with Citibank Canada and the Royal Bank of Canada specializing in all areas of financing including marketing, underwriting, analysis, administration and loan workouts.
 Mr. Allan has a Bachelor of Commerce and Business Administration from the University of British Columbia (1975) and a Master of Business Administration from the University of California-Berkeley (1976).

+Allan Collings

-Allan Collings Co-Founder & Co-Chairman : Mr. Collings has an extensive background in business planning, financial analysis, management and administration.
+Director, Co-Founder & Co-Chairman: Mr. Collings has an extensive background in business planning, financial analysis, management and administration.
 Mr. Collings has been a director of the Manager since its inception.
 Prior to founding the Manager, Mr. Collings served as Vice-President of Finance & Administration for Rogers Cablevision - Vancouver for three years.
-Mr.
+Mr. Collings also spent three years in Toronto and New York in senior financial management positions.
+Prior to moving to New York, Mr. Collings was employed for eight years in financial/accounting management positions primarily in British Columbia's forest industry.
+Mr. Collings holds a Bachelor of Commerce and Business Administration degree (Finance-Honours Dean's List) from the University of British Columbia (1975).